-Units Current reporting year (2021/22)

-Emissions from combustion

-of gas (Scope 1) tCO2e 1,583

-Emissions from combustion

-of fuel for transport

-purposes (Scope 1) tCO2e 28

-Emissions from purchase of

-electricity (Scope 2) tCO2e 455

-Total Gross Scope 1 and 2 emissions tCO2e 2,067

-Energy consumption used to

-calculate above emissions kWh 10,734,789

-(£) Annual

-Intensity Metric Turnover 10,440,407

-tCO2/(£) Annual

-Intensity Ratio Turnover 0.000198
+Units Current reporting year (2022/23) Emissions from combustion of gas (Scope 1) tCO2e 1,842 Emissions from combustion of fuel for transport purposes (Scope 1) tCO2e 102 Emissions from purchase of electricity (Scope 2) tCO2e 521 Total Gross Scope 1 and 2 emissions tCO2e 2,465 Energy consumption used to calculate above emissions kWh 12,826,488 Intensity Metric (£) Annual Turnover 9,648,655 Intensity Ratio tCO2/(£) Annual Turnover 0.000255

-As Chairman, I would like to take this opportunity to record my appreciation, on behalf of the Board, to all the staff during a particularly demanding time, and customers of Live Active Leisure for their continued effort and support.
-It provides testament to LAL's long standing success that local people and visitors to Perth, enjoy such high levels of participation in sport and physical activity.
+As Chair I would like to take this opportunity to record my appreciation, on behalf of the Board, to all the staff during times that are proving to be continually demanding, and to the customers of Live Active Leisure for their continued effort and support.
+It provides testament to LAL's long standing success that local people and visitors to Perth and Kinross enjoy such important levels of participation in sport and physical activity.
 It is heartening that this is increasingly recognised and valued at the highest levels.

 I close by thanking my fellow Board of Directors - all volunteers - and all of whom commit such time and energy into LAL's continued progress and whose expertise and counsel I value enormously.
-I particularly want to thank the commitment of our outgoing Chair Mike Robinson.
-We were also sorry that Councillor Tom McEwan and Councillor John Rebbeck both stepped down during this financial year.
-In their stead we welcomed Dr Danny Carey, Councillor Steven Carr and Councillor Brian Leishman to the Board.
+I particularly want to thank Chris Allan and Iain Blair who have stepped down as Directors but provided so much backing and expertise to Live Active Leisure.

-Mr D Maclehose Chairmain Dated: .....14.12.2022
+Mr D Maclehose

+Chairmain

+Dated: 14/12/23 /2023